ltk84/ltk84/readme.md

 * Sports 🏀

 ## More about me 🐧
 I am particularly interested in aesthetics.
-That's why I'm focusing on **user interface** design and development.
-And with it, is the field of **user experience**, which is indispensable.
-I have the ability to design, evaluate, and develop user interfaces so that the product can be truly aesthetic as well as meet the requirements from analysis, design, and evaluation.
+That means I am truly perfectionist in ensuring the aesthetics of the products that I make.

 # 🎯 Main Focus